tls-tools-ucl/rxp-pipeline/README.md

         $ tar -xf PDAL-2.3.0-src.tar.gz

-3. Download the `rivlib-2_5_10-x86_64-linux-gcc9.zip` from the memebers area of the RIEGL website (make sure to get the gcc9 version).
-Unzip and add an environmental variable to point at the directory `export RiVLib_DIR=/path/to/rivlib-2_5_10-x86_64-linux-gcc9`
+3. Download the `rivlib-2_5_10-x86_64-linux-gcc9.zip` (make sure to get the gcc9 version) and the the `rdblib-2.4.0-x86_64-linux.tar.gz` from the memebers area of the RIEGL website.
+    - Unzip `rivlib-2_5_10-x86_64-linux-gcc9.zip` and add an environmental variable to point at the directory `export RiVLib_DIR=/path/to/rivlib-2_5_10-x86_64-linux-gcc9`.
+    - Untar `rdblib-2.4.0-x86_64-linux.tar.gz` and add an environmental variable to point at the directory `export rdb_DIR=/path/to/rdblib-2.4.0-x86_64-linux/interface/cpp`

 4. Before running cmake
-    - edit line 63 of `cmake/options.cmake` to `"Choose if RiVLib support should be built" True)`
+    - edit line 58 of `cmake/options.cmake` to `"Choose if RiVLib support should be built" True)`
+    - edit line 63 of `cmake/options.cmake` to `"Choose if rdblib support should be builtl" True)`
     - edit line 56 of `plugins/rxp/io/RxpReader.hpp` to `const bool DEFAULT_SYNC_TO_PPS = false;`

     Then, follow the [PDAL Unix Compilation](https://pdal.io/development/compilation/unix.html) notes to compile PDAL.
 Example commands in Linux: